coralogix/coralogix-aws-shipper/README.md

 ### Kinesis Configuration

 We can receive direct [Kinesis](https://aws.amazon.com/kinesis/) stream data from your AWS account to Coralogix.
-This option does not use S3.
 Your Kinesis stream ARN is a required parameter in this case.

 | Parameter | Description | Default Value | Required |
 |---|---|---|---|